 To carry signals from the dishes to the correlator, radio interferometers and telescopes have traditionally used coaxial cable.
 However, optical fiber is an attractive solution for long cable runs when the loss (and its steep frequency dependence) can be prohibitive.
-The HIRAX array is large (∼250 m x 250 m), and we are planning to use Radio-Frequency-over-Fiber (RFoF) to send the signals from the dish to the correlator building.
+The HIRAX array is large (∼250 m x 250 m), and we are planning to use RFoF to send the signals from the dish to the correlator building.
 The RFoF modules were developed for radio telescopes [ref] and have two parts: a transmitter at the dish and a receiver at the correlator building, with optical fiber in between.
-They have relatively high noise (typically 27 dB ENR), and so must have at least 50 dB of gain before the RFoF transmitter-receiver pair for the noise to be dominated by a front-stage LNA.
-The RFoF also contains the band-defining 400-800 MHz filter and can be designed to have the final amplification stages required in the HIRAX signal chain.
+They also contain the band-defining 400-800 MHz filter and can be designed to have the final amplification stages required in the HIRAX signal chain.
 This RFoF system has been developed for radio telescopes in general, tested in the lab, and a prototype set was deployed and tested on CHIME.

 2.3 Digital Back End

 The HIRAX digital backend is an FX correlator, and will leverage development for the correlator for CHIME.
 The correlator architecture and implementation has been described thoroughly in [ref, ref, ref], so here I will merely describe the general data processing steps.
 The F-engine performs frequency channelization using a set of custom boards, each of which takes 16 sky channels.
 For HIRAX-8 we can use just one board, for HIRAX-64 we will require 8 boards, and for HIRAX-1024 we will require 128 boards.
 The signal from each input is digitized at 8-bit precision at 800 MHz.
 The signal is then sent through a customized poly-phase filter bank (PFB) and FFT algorithm, performed at 16-bit precision, developed from CASPER [ref] to channelize the signal into 1024 frequency channels between 400–800 MHz.
 The X-engine of the correlator will correlate all sky inputs for each of the 1024 frequency channels, and is implemented in an array of GPU nodes.
 To transfer the data between the FPGA F-engine and the GPU X-engine, the data is sent on a custom backplane which performs the quarter turn operation.
-The quarter takes the output from the FPGA, which is natively 1024 frequency channels for each sky input, and re-arranges and shuffles them into the format required for the X-engine, namely all sky inputs for a single frequency.
+The quarter turn takes the output from the FPGA, which is natively 1024 frequency channels for each sky input, and re-arranges and shuffles them into the format required for the X-engine, namely all sky inputs for a single frequency.

 The quarter-turned data is sent to the GPU X-engine on 10 Gbps lines.
 The diskless nodes will contain two network cards and two GPUs [Fury?], and the GPUs run a custom kernel to efficiently calculate the per-frequency correlation matrix.
 Each GPU correlator node is responsible for 64 frequencies for all sky inputs.
 The data is accumulated and written to a separate storage system.